Laser NewsBriefing

 The 20W fiber module operates at 1064nm wavelength - ideal for direct marking on metals like stainless steel, titanium, and brass.
 Combined with the 40W blue diode for wood/acrylic, this covers 90% of maker material needs.

-Market Position: First consumer hybrid to include fiber.
+Market position: First consumer hybrid to include fiber.
 Previously, metal marking required a separate $3,000+ fiber machine.
 This opens jewelry making, tool engraving, and knife marking to the hobbyist market.

 Open Questions: